Skip to content

 • Your data is numerical (e.g., heights, weights, test scores).

-• When you have a sample and want to infer the average of a larger population.
+• You have a sample and want to estimate the average for a larger population.

 Formula Recap: